MarinaMancoridis/marinamancoridis.github.io/_news/announcement_7.md

 related_posts: false
 ---

-We released our research on tactile robot learning from humans [Feel the Force: Contact-Driven Learning from Humans](https://feel-the-force-ftf.github.io/) 🤲
+We will present our work on Potemkin Understanding at [ICML 2025](https://icml.cc/).